Luisa3010/hype-tools/README.md

+# HYPeTools

 This is a collection of tools for analyzing HYPe sequences.

+Included tools:

+- Detection of HVDs and conserved regions
+- Generation of synthetic HYPe HVDs
+- Parsing of HVDs to motifs
+- Report generation for parsed reads
+- Filtering of parsed reads
+- Compaction of parsed reads

+Included data:
+- G. pallida HYP1 HVD markers
+- G. pallida HYP1 Motifs
+- G. pallida HYP1 Germline Sequences
+- Synthetic G. pallida HYP1 example HVDs

 ## Installation

 ...

-## Several Tools
+## Tools
-# Todo Replace with actual commands

 ### HVD detection

 This tool splits HYPe reads into HVDs (Hypervariable Domains) and conserved domains from FASTA files by identifying the positions of the specified start and end markers.
 It can process either a single FASTA file or a directory of FASTA files.
-Per default, the tool will use the HVD markers from G. pallida HYP1 and process all the reads.
+Per default, the tool will use the HVD markers from G. pallida HYP1.

 ```bash